fgeorges/expath-ml-console/README.md

 `Initialise` when displaying an app server which has not been initialised.
 Then you can install a package.

-If you have a XAR file on your filesystem, you can use the *install from file* feature.
+If you have a XAR file on your filesystem, you can use the "*Install from file*" feature.
 Just select the file and click `Install`.
 You can also install packages straight from [CXAN](http://cxan.org/).
 CXAN is an organized, online source of packages (it is organized as a list of persons or organisations, each providing several packages, e.g. [fgeorges](http://cxan.org/pkg/fgeorges) provides the package [fgeorges/fxsl](http://cxan.org/pkg/fgeorges/fxsl), among others).
-The form *install from CXAN* let you select which package you want to install, and the Console downloads it and installs it automatically.
+The form "*Install from CXAN*" let you select which package you want to install, and the Console downloads it and installs it automatically.

 Once a package has been installed on an app server, other modules running in the same app server can import an XQuery modules from the